mangeshkokse/Terraform/README.md

 ## Topic to learn
 1. terrafom intialisation and configuration
 2. providers and multiprovider
+Q. What is alias in provider
 3. versions ( cli, provider, module )
+Q  what is the binary in terrform version
+Q  what is Terraform Registry.
 4. terraform file straucture
+Q  what is .terraform.lock.hcl  # Dependency lock file
 5. veriables
+Q  Diff betn veriables.tf and terraform.tfvars
 6. output file
 7. state file and statefile management
+8. How to Unlock Terraform State?
+If in any condition it get lock. -  terraform force-unlock <LOCK_ID>
-8. modules
+9. modules
-9. provisioners
+10. provisioners
-10. data source
+11. data source
-11. workspaces
+12. workspaces
-12. functions
+13. functions
-13. lifecycle rules
+14. lifecycle rules
-14. loop, count and for_each
+15. loop, count and for_each
-15. Dynamic blocks
+16. Dynamic blocks
-16. secrets and secreats management
+17. secrets and secreats management
-17. what is terragraunt
+18. what is terragraunt
-18. debugging and validations
+19. debugging and validations
-19. how to upgrade terraform
+20. how to upgrade terraform
-20. template
+21. template
-21. terraform import
+22. terraform import
-22. user_data in terraform
+23. user_data in terraform
-23. depends on metadata
+24. depends on metadata
-24. what is terraform.tfvars -- envirenment specific veriables store

 ```yaml
 terraform-eks/
 ├── modules/